jaredly/j3/Roadmap.md

 using only the features made available by the algorithm of the current section.
 Such that we are self-hosting, if you will.

+Sooo it looks like I would probably want, the ability to do anonymous a little bit if I want.